kuanweih/LenSiam/README.md

 # LenSiam
-LenSiam is the Self-Supervised Learning architecture of SimSiam plus a novel domain-specific augmentation for strong gravitational lens images.
+**LenSiam** is the self-supervised learning architecture of SimSiam plus a novel domain-specific augmentation for strong gravitational lens images.

 Create conda env: